 This Pineapple Strawberry Mimosa is crisp and refreshing and perfect for brunch!
 It’s a stand-by classic with a sweet, fun twist.

-We are not huge drinkers, but I love a delicious Mimosa at brunch!
-It’s the perfect drink to serve for brunch alongside a Baked Cinnamon French Toast Casserole and some Egg & Cheese Hash Brown Waffles.
+I love a delicious Mimosa at brunch, especially one with macerated strawberries and pineapple juice.
+This Pineapple Strawberry Mimosa is the perfect drink to serve at brunch alongside Strawberry French Toast Bake, Cinnamon French Toast Casserole and some Hash Brown Waffles.

 I absolutely love a perfect orange juice and champagne combo but there’s definitely something to be said for twisting it up a bit.
 Like this Pineapple and Strawberry Mimosa!
 All the best flavors with your favorite bubbly, now that’s perfection!